10 Questions You Have About Missouri Adoption Laws

 First, some good news: whether it’s the emotional or legal elements of adoption, you don’t have to go through it alone.
 An adoption specialist with American Adoptions can guide you through every step along the way.
 Still, you may have some questions about what the state’s laws are regarding adoption.
 Because adoption laws change from state to state, understanding the process can be somewhat difficult.
 To help matters, we’ve compiled some of the Missouri adoption laws that might affect you in one place.

 It depends on the nature of the felony.
 If it’s of a violent crime or involving children, then the answer to this question is most likely no. When going through the home study process, your home study provider will speak with you about the nature of the felony, what you’ve learned from it, and how you’ve changed to see if you’re eligible to adopt a child.
 The Missouri adoption laws concerning criminal background differ from adoption laws in other states, so you should always ask your adoption specialist if you are concerned about this.

 Yes.
 This is a record of the names and addresses of men who believe they are the fathers of children born outside of marriage.
 If a man wants to officially claim that he is the father of a child born out of wedlock, he can put his name on the putative father registry before paternity is established.
 This will allow him to be contacted to give or deny consent to the child’s adoption should the mother choose that route.
 (Note: His denial of consent does not automatically mean the adoption cannot continue.)

 The birth father can give his consent at any point after the baby is born.

 She can withdraw at any point until the court has approved her consent to adoption, which must take place within three business days.

-If the child is 14 years of age or older, he or she must consent to the adoption as well unless the court deems the child mentally incapable of doing so.
+If the child is 14 years of age or older, he or she must consent to the adoption as well, unless the court deems the child mentally incapable of doing so.